Healthy Eating Guide

 CEO/HEAD COACH

 This is the short version: One September morning, the 9-11 tragedies happened.
-My best friend and decided that it was our duty to do our part to protect the freedoms that we barely knew anything about.
+My best friend and I decided that it was our duty to do our part to protect the freedoms that we barely knew anything about.
 The last time was blown up while deployed to Iraq, I was hit in the head with a piece of shrapnel.

-I lost all memory from before that point, and I still have no visual memory to this day.
-I was discharged from the military and had to figure out how to move forward.
-I have now been out of the military since 2007 and have found ways to work around these things, to where most people meet, don’t even notice anything is different.
-Because of the traumatic brain injury suffered, have had an MAI on my brain, yearly since the incident.
-In June of 201S I received a call from a VA neuro surgeon telling me that my scar tissue had grown and that he believed it was a brain tumor.
-He requested that I come in immediately to have it removed.
-I honestly believed it was still just scar tissue and they were overreacting.
-Man was I wrong.
-After multiple types of MAI’s proving that it was a tumor, I went in to have it surgically removed.
-Turns out, it is an incurable type of brain cancer that is supposed to come back (but more on that later).
-So went through months of Chemo and daily radiation treatments.
-During that time I felt pretty terrible, so I ate A LOT.
-Not only did I eat a lot, but I ate a lot of pure junk food which lead to me weighting over 2SOlbs, knew it was time to stop feeling sorry for myself, and that I needed to get up, get back in shape. feel like everything learned about diet, fitness, and lifestyle will not only delay the return of the cancer, but I honestly don’t think it’s coming back at all (I’m an optimist though). had always (even before the military) wanted to get into buying houses, fixing them up, and selling/renting them.
-I figured there no time life the present, and pulled the trigger on that dream.
-The process of taking something that needs work, and making it the best it can be, is a passion of mine that now translates directly into being the Owner of PS CrossFit. know it sounds cheesy, but once you get told that you have cancer, everything in life suddenly has more purpose and you realize that tomorrow isn’t promised.
+I had always (even before the military) wanted to get into buying houses, fixing them up, and selling/renting them.
+I figured there was no time life the present, and pulled the trigger on that dream.
+The process of taking something that needs work, and making it the best it can be, is a passion of mine that now translates directly into being the Owner of P6 CrossFit.
+I know it sounds cheesy, but once you get told that you have cancer, everything in life suddenly has more purpose and you realize that tomorrow isn’t promised.
 You realize that you have a limited amount of time to fulfill your potential and do what makes you happy.
-Helping others live better lives is what makes me happy.
+Helping others live longer, healthier, better lives is what makes me happy.
 P6 CrossFit has been my opportunity to help more people in a shorter amount of time than anything I have ever done.
-I am able to help others reach and exceed their goals on a daily basis. get to see people come into the gym intimidated, with low self-esteem, and watch them transform into extremely confident and proud individuals.
+I am able to help others reach AND exceed their goals on a daily basis.
+I get to see people come into the gym intimidated, with low self-esteem, and watch them transform into extremely confident and proud individuals.

 CERTIFICATIONS